 How to Stay Informed on COVID-19 in Washoe County

-A number of public health organizations, hospitals, and non-profits, including ours, are working collaboratively in this community to respond to COVID-19 (coronavirus).
+A number of public health organizations, hospitals, and non-profits, including ours, are working collaboratively in this community to respond to COVID-19.
 We are stronger through these partnerships and are deeply committed to keeping our patients, as well as our team members, safe through this pandemic.

-Due to the rapidly evolving nature of events surrounding COVID-19, the Regional Information Center will update its website based on the most recently available data.
-Learn more here.
+- Due to the rapidly evolving nature of events surrounding COVID-19, the Regional Information Center will update its website based on the most recently available data.

-The Washoe County Health District is closely monitoring COVID-19 (coronavirus).
-For the latest updates for our community, please visit their website.
-If you traveled outside of Washoe County and are concerned that you might have COVID-19, call (775) 328-2427.
+- The Washoe County Health District is closely monitoring COVID-19.
+For the latest updates, please visit their website.

-The Nevada Department of Health and Human Services and the Nevada Governor’s Office have created a website to better share information and resources concerning the current status of COVID-19 throughout the state.
-Learn more here.
+- The Nevada Department of Health and Human Services and the Nevada Governor’s Office have created a website to better share information and resources concerning the current status of COVID-19 throughout the state.

 - For the latest from the Centers for Disease Control and Prevention, click here.